A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 Most of these products have not been formally evaluated.
 Those that have been evaluated are noted.

 - ESCA Tech, Inc. D-Lead Paint Test Kit.
-EPA "Validated" for negative results only (PDF))
+This product was "EPA-recognized" in 2010, but for negative results only; the rate of finding false-positives is 16% (Source PDF))

 - PRO-LAB Lead Surface DIY Kit